 Nigerian players are welcome at many offshore gambling sites that gladly cater to their every need with versatile gaming libraries and different payment methods.
 Industry experts believe that the local gambling industry will witness further growth in the future, especially if the authorities enforce more specific regulations for the online segment.

-Stricter supervision and clear-cut regulatory requirements could not only attract more Nigerians to online gambling but would also generate additional tax revenue for the country and encourage economic growth.
+Stricter supervision and clear-cut regulatory requirements could not only attract more Nigerians to online gambling but also generate additional tax revenue for the country and encourage economic growth.